umberware/the-way/the-way/readme.md

 You can customize some behaviors with custom Classes and injecting this classes in the @Application decorator.
 Please, read the full documentation for more knowledge.
 The examples in this readme can be viewed in the github in the [the-way-demos directory](https://github.com/nihasoft/the-way/tree/master/the-way-demos)

 Note: We support application properties with YAML format.
-See the section **#Properties Configuration**.
+See the section **Properties Configuration** and **Application Properties**.

 # Application Decorators
 Rembember: when you want to use a class with the decorator **YOU MUST** "Inject" that class into the main class decorated with **@Application**.